 NBN Co Limited (NBN Co or the Company) is an unlisted public company incorporated and domiciled in Australia.
 It is a company limited by shares and is wholly-owned by the Commonwealth of Australia.

-The Financial Report is comprised of the financial statements, Notes to the financial statements and a Directors' declaration, for the year ended 30 June 2022.
-The prior year comparatives include the Company and its subsidiaries it controlled for a portion of the year (together referred to as the NBN Co Group or the Group).
+The Financial Report is comprised of the financial statements, Notes to the financial statements and a Directors' declaration, for the year ended 30 June 2023.
 NBN Co is a for-profit entity for the purpose of preparing the Financial Report.